garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

 This works because of a similar principle to the informal argument for the modified Dijkstra's correctness: it works for the base case (because Dijkstra's works), and it also must work for the $k+1$ case, because the time being inputed into the functions is always the time at the starting nodes.
 It then $\therefore$ works for all cases, which seems to also be true when used in practice.

 ### Dijkstra's Algorithm vs Floyd Warshall's Shortest Path Algorithm
-The problem that using Dijkstra's was attempting to solve was that Held-Karp treats the distance between two unconnected vertices as $\infty$, as demonstrated [here](#the-infinite-distance-problem).
+The problem that using Dijkstra's was attempting to solve was that Held-Karp treats the distance between two unconnected vertices as $\infty$, as demonstrated [[#the-infinite-distance-problem|here]].

 There are 3 main shortest path algorithms covered in Unit 3:
 1. Dijkstra's Algorithm: